Vulto/NoFront/README.md

 1. Run the compiled executable:
 $ ./nf

-2. The ROM Menu will be displayed, showing the available ROMs for the selected console.
+2. No Front will be displayed, showing the available ROMs for the selected console.

 3. Use the arrow keys or D-pad to navigate through the ROM list.

 4. Press Enter or the gamepad button to launch the selected ROM using the Mednafen emulator.

 5. Use the left and right arrow keys or gamepad buttons to switch between different gaming consoles.
+   (If gamepad is connected, NoFront ignore keyboard inputs, except bash key combinations).

 6. Press 'q' to exit the ROM Menu.